-Ms. Mridu Sharma1, Dr. Shruti Gupta2, Dr. Sudhir Kumar3
+Ms. Mridu Sharma, Dr. Shruti Gupta, Dr. Sudhir Kumar

-1Research scholar, Amity Institute of Forensic Science, Amity University
+Research scholar, Amity Institute of Forensic Science, Amity University

-2Assistant professor, Amity Institute of Forensic Science, Amity University
+Assistant professor, Amity Institute of Forensic Science, Amity University

-3Deputy Director, Forensic Science Laboratory, Ghaziabad, Uttar Pradesh
+Deputy Director, Forensic Science Laboratory, Ghaziabad, Uttar Pradesh

+The general public's interest in hand sanitizers has soared after the covid-19 pandemic epidemic.
 This gave rise to the notion that the use of such hand sanitizers might impair the visibility of developed fingerprints.
 Based on this hypothesis, a hand sanitizer was tested to see how it affected the detection of fingerprints left behind after use.
 Fingerprint detection techniques used included: ninhydrin, silver nitrate, and iodine fuming and cyanoacrylate method.
 When hand sanitized fingerprints were compared to non-hand sanitized fingerprints, the alcohol-based hand sanitizers improved the visibility of fingerprints developed with ninhydrin and iodine fuming, and marginally improved those developed with silver nitrate and cyanoacrylate method.
 To determine the longevity of improved developed quality, various parameters such as time since hand sanitizer application prior to fingerprint deposition and age of deposited print were tested.
 It was hypothesized that the active ingredient in alcohol-based hand sanitizer, ethanol, and increased moisture content on the ridges, were responsible for the increased visibility of the fingerprints.